wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 ## Embedding graphics

-if the .wxmx file format is being used embedding files in a wxMaxima project can be done as easily as per drag-and-drop.
-But sometimes (for example if an image’s contents might change later on in a session) it is better to tell the file to load the image on evaluation:
+if the `.wxmx` file format is being used embedding files in a wxMaxima project can be done as easily as per drag-and-drop.
+But sometimes (for example if an imageâs contents might change later on in a session) it is better to tell the file to load the image on evaluation:

     show_image("man.png");

 ## wxmaximarc

-The _Maxima_ user directory contains a text file named wxmaxima-init.mac the contents of the file is passed to Maxima automatically every time a new worksheet has been started.
+The _Maxima_ user directory contains a text file named `wxmaxima-init.mac` the contents of the file is passed to Maxima automatically every time a new worksheet has been started.

 To find out which directory Maxima uses as the user directory just type in